aws-samples/aws-cross-account-cicd-pipeline/README.md

 On the production AWS Account:
 1. Create an IAM Role named `CodePipelineCrossAccountRole`
-2. Create an IAM ROle named `CloudFormationDeploymentRole`
+2. Create an IAM Role named `CloudFormationDeploymentRole`

 ## Deploy CodeCommit Repository